Last updated on June 29, 2022 1:36 am

 1. Using baking soda

-We don’t know how many times baking soda has been mentioned in home remedies, but this versatile ingredient is just as handy when it comes to removing rust as it is in a batter of pancake mix.
+We don’t know how many times baking soda has been mentioned in home remedies, but the versatile kitchen ingredient is just as helpful for DIYers to remove rust as the ingredient is in a batter of the weekend’s pancake mix.

 Baking soda, when mixed with water, has abrasive properties [1] that simply eat away at rust as a concentrated alkaline solution.